 “Controlling indoor humidity is just as important as controlling air temperature,” says Reid.
 “In the summer, a dry house is a comfortable, efficient, and healthy house.
 A sealed duct system, a reasonably tight house, and a properly sized, engineered, and installed air conditioner are the first steps.
 For homeowners wanting the healthiest and most comfortable home possible, a high-efficiency central dehumidifier is the next crucial element.”

 © Comfort Institute Inc. 2002-2003 All Rights Reserved

-In addition to this helpful article provided by the Comfort Institute, we felt it necessary to provide a few additional tips and advice that can be helpful to our local Boise market.
+In addition to this helpful article provided by the Comfort Institute, we felt it necessary to provide a few additional tips that could be helpful to our local Boise market.

 Have you ever been in a humid and moist climate?
-The thermometer may read 70 degrees but it can actually feel like 85!
+The thermometer may read 70 degrees, but it can actually feel like 85!
 Moist air is capable of holding a lot more heat.
-During the summer months, it is critical, not just for system efficiency but also for comfort, to reduce the excessive humidity in your home.
+During the summer months, it is critical to reduce excess humidity in your home — not just for system efficiency but also for comfort.
+We recommend simply running the fan and circulating air throughout your home.
+This will help to reduce the build-up of humidity during the summer.

 Since we live in a desert/arid climate, we often have to worry about adding moisture into our homes, especially during the winter months, when the relative humidity can often drop below 15% RH in most homes around the valley.

 If you would like assistance with assessing and adjusting the humidity levels in your home, we can help!
 Contact us to schedule an in-home humidity analysis, FREE of charge, and receive additional guidance from our Boise area indoor air quality experts.